nextcloud/integration_google/README.md

 ### User settings

-The account configuration happens in the "Data migration" user settings section.
+The account configuration and data migration happens in the "Data migration" user settings section.

-A link to the "Data migration" user settings section will be displayed in the widget for users who didn't configure a Google account.

 ### Admin settings